‘Tom Clancy’s The Division’ 1.6 Update: Survival Unlimited Medicine Glitch Exposed – Concerns About Toxic Dark Zone Gameplay Community, Review Of Reddit Users’ Concerns

 Does The Division Enable A Toxic Community?

 Apparently, Reddit users have voiced their opinion regarding the Dark Zone/PvP set up as it has left a ton of players seriously discouraged and spoke of the toxicity in the gaming community.
-Skill Up also breezed through the topics that have been divisive on their stance.
+Skill Up also breezed through the topics that have been divisive in their stance.

 I think we had too much fun in the DZ tonight